-The total pension liability (asset) in the June 30, 2023, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability (asset) in the June 30, 2024, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 Inflation 2.50% Salary increase Graded by years of service, from 7.66% at entry to 3.15% after 25 years of service Discount rate 6.50% net of plan investment expenses.
-This is composed of an average inflation rate of 2.5 % and real returns of 4.00%.
-Future COLAs 1.91%
+This is composed of an average inflation rate of 2.50 % and real returns of 4.00%.
+Future COLAs 1.71%

 Mortality rates were based on the RP-2010 amount-weighted mortality tables, projected generationally with improvement scale MP-2020.
-Active and Terminated Vested Members: Teachers, Certified Regents, and Judicial: PubT-2010 Other Class A Members: PubG-2010 Public Safety Members: PubS-2010 Retired Members: Teachers, Certified Regents, and Judicial Retirees: PubT-2010, 108% of rates above age 65 Other Class A Retirees: PubG-2010, 93% of rates through age 74, increasing by 2% per year until 111% of rates at age 83 and above Public Safety Retirees: PubS-2010, 102% of rates at all ages Beneficiaries: PubG-2010 contingent survivor mortality table Disabled Members: Public Safety: PubS-2010 disabled member mortality table
+Active and Terminated Vested Members: Teachers, Certified Regents, and Judicial: PubT-2010 Other Class A Members: PubG-2010 Public Safety Members: PubS-2010 Retired Members: Teachers, Certified Regents, and Judicial Retirees: PubT-2010, 108% of rates above age 65 Other Class A Retirees: PubG-2010, 93% of rates through age 74, increasing by 2% per year until 111% of rates at age 83 and above Public Safety Retirees: PubS-2010, 102% of rates at all ages Beneficiaries: PubG-2010 contingent survivor mortality table Disabled Members: Public Safety: PubS-2010 disabled member mortality table Others: PubG-2010 disabled member mortality table

-The actuarial assumptions used in the June 30, 2023 valuation were based on the results of an actuarial experience study for the period of July 1, 2016 to June 30, 2022.
+The actuarial assumptions used in the June 30, 2024 valuation were based on the results of an actuarial experience study for the period of July 1, 2016 to June 30, 2021.

 Investment portfolio management is the statutory responsibility of the South Dakota Investment Council (SDIC), which may utilize the services of external money managers for management of portion of the portfolio.
 SDIC is governed by the Prudent Man Rule (i.e., the council should use the same degree of care as a prudent man).
 Current SDIC investment policies dictate limits on the percentage of assets invested in various types of vehicles (equities, fixed income securities, real estate, cash, private equity, etc.).
 The long-term expected rate of return on pension plan investments was determined using a method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2023 (see the discussion of the pension plan's investment policy) are summarized in the following table using geometric means:
+Best estimates of real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2023

+(see the discussion of the pension plan's investment policy) are summarized in the following table using geometric means:

 Long-Term

 Target Expected Real

-Allocation Rate of Return
+Asset Class Allocation Rate of Return

-56.3 % 3.8 %
+Public Equity 56.3 % 3.6 %

-22.8 % 1.7 %
+Investment Grade Debt 22.8 % 2.3 %

-7.0 % 2.7 %
+High Yield Debt 7.0 % 2.8 %

-12.0 % 3.5 %
+Real Estate 12.0 % 4.0 %

-1.9 % 0.8 %
+Cash 1.9 % 0.8 %

 100.0 %

-Allocation 56.3 % 22.8 % 7.0 % 12.0 % 1.9 %